technical-beast-7/Agrotech-platform/README.md

 *   `fixed_app.py`: Main Flask application file.
 *   `crops.py`: Python script related to crop data.
-*   `templates/`: Contains all HTML template files for the web interface.
+*   `templates/`: Contains all HTML template files for the web interface, including land leasing pages and forms.
 *   `static/`: Contains static assets like CSS, JavaScript, and images.
 *   `requirements.txt`: Lists all Python dependencies.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.